geertj/restful-api-design/intro.rst

 Introduction
 ============

-This is essay is an attempt to put down my thoughts on how to design a real-world yet beautiful RESTful API.
+This essay is an attempt to put down my thoughts on how to design a real-world yet beautiful RESTful API.
 It draws from the experience I have gained being involved in the design of the `RESTful API
 <http://bitbucket.org/geertj/rhevm-api/wiki/Home>`_ for Red Hat's Enterprise